kubesphere/website/content/en/docs/project-user-guide/application-workloads/services.md

 - **Edit by YAML**

-  Create directly with Yaml, you can upload and download Yaml configuration files
+  Create a service directly with YAML.
+You can upload and download YAML configuration files to and from the console.

 {{< notice tip>}}